 The United Arab Emirates have a population of around 9.5 million of which, 80% are expats and it is estimated that approximately 70% of the expats community is made by non-Muslims.
 The leaders of the United Arab Emirates are extremely welcoming, accepting and forward-thinking in the region so it is no wonder why so many expats have moved and made their homes in the UAE.

 It must be remembered and respected that the United Arab Emirates is still an Islamic country and the governing law is Sharia.
-In terms of personal legal matters for example, there are many laws which will appear strange to non-Muslim cultures.
+In terms of Inheritance Rights Of Heirs and personal legal matters for example, there are many laws which will appear strange to non-Muslim cultures.
 It must also be remembered that expats help enrich society and bring business and tourism to the region.

 While it is not the most cheerful of subjects to consider and face, anyone who is not a Muslim with assets situated in this country should as an absolute necessity have an appropriately drafted will registered here.
 The consequences of passing away without a will can leave the heirs/beneficiaries of the deceased’s estate a multitude of inconvenient issues and problems with which to deal.